 - other protein sources, such as lentils, nuts, quinoa, and tofu

-Consider replacing processed foods with heart-healthy alternatives.
-For example, instead of a sugary snack, choose some fruit.
+People can consider replacing processed foods with heart-healthy alternatives.
+For example, instead of a sugary snack, they might choose some fresh fruit.

-It is also better to opt for carbonated or flavored water rather than soda.
-People can also try substituting condiments with cracked pepper and a jalapeno.
+People could also opt for flavored water rather than soda or replace high salt condiments with cracked pepper and jalapeño.

 To work toward a more balanced diet, people can start by replacing one food from this article each week or gradually eating smaller portions.

-This table shows how many servings of different foods a person should include per day according to the number of calories (kcal) they consume:
+The following table shows how many servings of various foods a person should include per day according to the number of calories they consume:

 For example, a person can eat the following foods throughout the day:

-- Snack: fruit, vegetables, cheese, whole grain pasta or bread, or a fruit and a vegetable smoothie
+- Snack: fruit, vegetables, cheese, whole grain pasta or bread, or a fruit and vegetable smoothie

-- Dinner: whole grain pasta, eggs, and a vegetable or fruit, or nuts with lean meat, such as chicken, and a few fruit sides
+- Dinner: whole grain pasta, eggs, and a vegetable or fruit, or nuts with lean meat, such as turkey or fish, and a few fruit sides

-A number of lifestyle changes can help lower blood pressure and improve heart health, including:
+Lifestyle changes such as the following can help lower blood pressure and improve heart health:

 - quitting smoking, if applicable

-- finding strategies to manage stress, such as meditation or journaling
+- finding healthy ways to manage stress, such as meditation and journaling

-A person should also get enough exercise where possible.
-Some people may need to start small and then gradually work up to more activity.
+A person should also get enough exercise whenever possible.
+Some people may benefit from starting small and gradually working up to more activity.

-People may also wish to ask a doctor about taking blood pressure medication may be beneficial for them.
+People may also wish to ask a doctor whether blood pressure medication may be beneficial for them.

-High blood pressure is a medical emergency if the systolic blood pressure, or the top number, is above 180 or if the diastolic blood pressure, which is the bottom number, is above 120.
+High blood pressure is a medical emergency if the systolic blood pressure (the top number) is above 180 or the diastolic blood pressure (the bottom number) is above 120.

 A person should consult a doctor if: